Selling textbooks/going to “the dark side”

 Oh, the dark side indeed….

-3 thoughts on “Selling textbooks/going to “the dark side””
+3 Replies to “Selling textbooks/going to “the dark side””

 1. When a dozen or so books, that I didn’t request, come to my office, I don’t have such a hard time selling those.
 The dilemma comes in when I ask for a text and find it to not be what I need.
 I usually just hold onto those.